thisdp/dgs/README.md

 * 2.You are not allowed to republish your edition of dgs.

-* 3.You are recommended to edit the dgs code.
+* 3.You are encouraged to edit the dgs code.

 * 4.Selling DGS is not allowed.
 This menas you should exclude DGS from your price when you are going to sell your DGS based scripts.